jazcarate/cloudflare-worker-google-oauth/docs/blogpost.md

 ```

-This no only helps separate concerns, but allows us to mock external dependencies in the tests.
+This not only helps separate concerns but allows us to mock external dependencies in the tests.

 ### Initial request
 Once we have all systems initialized, we do match if the request is an `/auth` callback.
 We'll come back to this section later.